 Role of Future Generations of Kadazans in Preserving Identity

-Language identifies a person's race.
-This is one of the indicators of identity, if not the foremost indicator.
+Language is the strongest indicator of a person's racial identity.
+It is not just one of the indicators of identity.
+It is the foremost indicator.

-They remind Kadazans from time to time to speak in Kadazan.
+Kadazan language.
+They remind Kadazans from time to time that they need to speak in Kadazan.
 This is the most effective way of preserving the language.
 And thus preservation of identity.
+Today, there are very few leaders who promote the usage of the language at home.

 Some Indicators of Kadazan Identity